-As addressed throughout the Addendum, HSV is not a nationally notifiable disease, partially because of known limitations of technology employed by HSV blood tests that can lead to false-positive results.
-Detection of the virus through direct methods, such as molecular testing or culture, are the most sensitive methods to aid the diagnosis of HSV, but they can only be conducted when an individual has an active lesion or sore.
-Current blood tests for HSV antibodies can yield false-positive results for asymptomatic individuals, and the serological Western Blot test is not widely accessible for confirmatory testing for the general population.13
+As addressed throughout the Addendum, HSV is not a national notifiable disease, partially because of known limitations of technology employed by HSV blood tests that can lead to falsepositive results.
+Detection of the virus through direct methods, such as through molecular testing or culture are the most sensitive methods to aid the diagnostic of HSV, but they can only be conducted when an individual has an active lesion or sore.
+Current blood tests for HSV antibodies can yield false-positive results for asymptomatic individuals, and the serological Western Blot test is not widely accessible for confirmatory testing for the general population.
 The lack of a reliable diagnostic test for asymptomatic individuals is a barrier to creating a national surveillance system for HSV and neonatal herpes, which is necessary for accurate estimation of HSV prevalence and overall burden of disease and enhancement of primary and secondary prevention activities.
-New diagnostic technologies should be widely available, easy to conduct and interpret, cost-effective, and accurate in identification of HSV infection.
+New diagnostic technologies should be widely available, easy to conduct, cost-effective, and accurate in identification of HSV infection.
 Ideally, diagnostic tests should be able to accurately differentiate between HSV-1 and HSV-2 infections.
-Some investigators have also suggested that differentiating primary and recurring outbreaks can be useful in understanding the relative likelihood of viral shedding and recurrent symptoms, as well as incident infections and prevalence.
-Patients can then be more effectively counseled on how they may have obtained the virus and minimize risks for transmission to sexual partners.17 Oral antiviral medications, the standard HSV treatment, can be used episodically and suppressively; however, there are limitations to their efficacy.
-Unless initiated at the start of an outbreak, they have demonstrated to have minimal effect on the duration of an outbreak, specifically with immunocompetent individuals.61 Relatedly, antiviral medications have been shown to reduce transmission by 50% when used as suppressive treatment,62 although further studies are needed to understand how antiviral medications affect transmission, particularly among persons with a history of asymptomatic HSV-2 infection identified by a positive HSV-2 serologic test.
+Some investigators have also suggested that differentiating primary and recurring outbreaks can be useful in understanding the relative likelihood of viral shedding and recurrent symptoms.
+Patients can then be more effectively counseled on how they may have obtained the virus and minimize risks for transmission to partners.

+Oral antiviral medications, the standard HSV treatment, can be used episodically and suppressively; however, there are limitations to their efficacy.
+Unless initiated at the start of an outbreak, they have demonstrated to have minimal effect on the duration of an outbreak, more so with immunocompetent individuals.
+Similarly, antiviral medications have been shown to reduce transmission by 50% when used as suppressive treatment, although further studies are needed to understand how antiviral medications affect transmission, particularly among persons with a history of asymptomatic HSV-2 infection identified by a positive HSV-2 serologic test.
 Although several antivirals have been available for decades, subsequent therapeutics development for HSV has been limited and safety questions have arisen with some candidate products.
-63 More optimal antiviral treatments, particularly for long-term suppressive use, should be prioritized for development because they will help improve the overall health and wellbeing of individuals with HSV by reducing the duration and recurrence of outbreaks.
-New treatments should also seek to maximize "treatment as prevention," as has been explored with HIV, to effectively reduce or prevent HSV transmission among people living with HSV to partners living without HSV.
-This could also help reassure people with HSV that they will not transmit the virus to sexual partners, which is cited as the primary concern for patients after initial HSV diagnosis and a contributor to the psychological stress and depression that some people living with HSV experience.44
+More optimal antiviral treatments, particularly for long-term suppressive use, should be prioritized because they will help improve the overall health and wellbeing of individuals with HSV by reducing the duration and recurrence of outbreaks.
+New treatments should also seek to maximize "treatment as prevention" by reassuring people with HSV that they will not transmit the virus to partners, which is cited as the primary concern for patients after initial HSV diagnosis.

 The STI Plan calls for the development and exploration of other innovative preventive products against STIs.
-Condoms are an effective-and the most common-tool to prevent transmission of genital herpes, but to prevent transmission they must cover the anatomic locations of HSV shedding, which can vary for different individuals.
+Condoms are an effective-and the most common-tool to prevent transmission of genital herpes, but they must cover the anatomic locations of HSV shedding, which can vary for different individuals.
 More research is also needed on the efficacy and usage of dental dams as a preventative product for oral to genital HSV-1 transmission.
 Microbicides, which are topical substances that contain drugs designed to reduce the risk of STI and HIV transmission, offer potential as an HSV prevention tool.
-Intravaginal gels or rings that contain antiviral medications should be further explored as a means for preventing HSV transmission.
-Given the strong syndemic interaction between HSV and HIV (described further in Goal 5), it would be useful to develop preventive interventions that deliver both HSV and HIV antiviral medications in combination.
-While some aspects of viral latency are known, more effort is needed to identify key factors that can be targeted to prevent the virus from reactivating.
-Blocking the initial steps of reactivation could potentially reduce the spread of the virus more effectively than current antivirals do.
-Creating lab systems that accurately mimic viral latency could enhance the understanding of the critical elements that control it.
-Ultimately, finding ways to eliminate the virus from its hidden state in neurons or to keep it permanently suppressed will require a deep understanding of viral latency and HSV's genetic state.
+Intravaginal gels or rings that contain antiviral medications should be further explored as a means for preventing HSV transmission to women.
+Given the strong syndemic interaction between HSV and HIV (described further in Goal 5), it would be useful to develop an intravaginal ring that delivers both HSV and HIV antiviral medications in combination.